-I've spent a few years sharpening my saw and looking for a new professional challenge after 7 years of a decently paid, yet very boring corporate career.
-Since 2017 I attended numerous job interviews, talked to dozens of recruiters and cancelled many promising processes at various stages, sometimes in very unexpected ways.
+I have spent a few years sharpening my saw and looking for a new professional challenge after 7 years of a decently paid, yet very boring corporate career.
+Since 2017 I attended numerous job interviews, talked to dozens of recruiters and cancelled many promising processes at various stages.
 I also heard certain statements way too often and we need to talk about them.

-This wasn't the first time in my life when I was looking for a new job.
+This wasn’t the first time in my life when I was looking for a new job.
 But this was the first time it took more time than I thought.
-It yielded lots of confusing messages and tons of disappointment.
+It yielded lots of confusing messages and massive loads of disappointment.